 MassHousing has several mortgage programs, which have different features, eligibility requirements and benefits to borrowers seeking their first home loan.
-Borrowers must complete an approved first-time homebuyer class (also referred to as homebuyer counseling) before closing on the loan.
+Borrowers must complete an approved first-time homebuyer class (also referred to as homebuyer counseling) before closing on the loan; however, in many cases it makes sense to attend a free first-time homebuyer workshop to learn about the entire process before choosing a lender, committing to a buyer agent, or looking at homes.
 Homebuyers should wait until they know precisely which loan program they intend to use before paying for a home-buying class.
 For many first-time homebuyers, a free home-buying workshop is a good way to start the home-buying process.
 Borrowers also are required to participate in landlord counseling before the purchase of two-to-four unit properties.

 MassHousing works with community banks, credit unions, and mortgage companies.
 Not all lenders can provide MassHousing loan products, but many lending institutions throughout Massachusetts offer MassHousing mortgages.

 More than 50,000 families have used a simple, straightforward MassHousing mortgage to buy their first home.
-MassHousing home loans have a variety of benefits for first-time homebuyers that are not available with most other loan programs, and MassHousing allows for maximum income limits as high as $145,530 (as of July 25, 2018).
-The income limits vary by county.
-The maximum income limit ($145,530) is available in Essex, Middlesex, Norfolk, Plymouth, and Suffolk counties.
-The income limit in Worcester County is $115,830, $116,370 in Barnstable County, and $108,810 in Bristol County.
+MassHousing home loans have a variety of benefits for first-time homebuyers that are not available with most other loan programs, and MassHousing allows for maximum income limits as high as $147,420 (as of July 2019).
+The income limits vary by community.

 There are also mortgage loan limits based on the type of property a home buyer purchases.
-For single-family homes and condominiums, the maximum loan amount is $484,350 and $620,200 for a two-unit property.
-A loan of up to $749,650 is available for a three-unit home and $931,600 for a four-unit property.
+For single-family homes and condominiums, the maximum general loan limit amounts are $510,400 and $653,550 for a two-unit property.
+A loan of up to $789,950 is available for a three-unit home and $981,700 for a four-unit property.
+There also are high-cost area loan limits in Massachusetts.
+Depending on the county, single-family and condo loan limits are as high as $765,500, and a two-family, three-family, and four-family have a $980,325, $1,184,925, and $1,472,550 loan limits respectively.
 Properties must have a minimum of 600 square feet.

 MassHousing Mortgage loans, which have competitive interest rates and fixed-rate terms, allow for 97 percent financing without any of your cash required for the down payment on single-family homes and condominiums.
 In other words, the 3 percent down payment can be a gift from someone else, making it possible to buy a house or condo without substantial savings of your own.
 Rate locks of 30 to 75 days are available, as well as non-traditional credit considerations, such as limited credit history.
 Homebuyers must still meet a lender's underwriting requirements.